 During the snatch, the barbell follows a vertical trajectory, travelling close to the body as it moves from the ground to overhead.
 This vertical path minimises horizontal displacement and requires precise technique to maintain control throughout the lift.
 In contrast, the clean involves a slightly angled barbell trajectory, with the barbell initially moving away from the body during the first pull before being pulled back towards the body in the second pull to reach the shoulders.

-While both the snatch and clean engage multiple muscle groups, they emphasise different areas of the body.
-The snatch places greater emphasis on the shoulders, upper back, and core, as athletes must stabilise the barbell overhead during the squat portion of the lift.
+While both the snatch and clean engage multiple muscle groups, they emphasize different areas of the body.
+The snatch places greater emphasis on the shoulders, upper back, and core, as athletes must stabilize the barbell overhead during the squat portion of the lift.
 In contrast, the clean primarily targets the lower body muscles, including the quadriceps, hamstrings, and glutes, as athletes focus on generating power and explosiveness to lift the barbell to the shoulders.

 The snatch is widely regarded as the more complex and technically demanding of the two lifts due to its overhead positioning and requirement for precise coordination and timing.
 Mastering the snatch requires meticulous attention to detail and extensive practice to perfect the movement pattern and achieve proficiency.
 In comparison, the clean is considered slightly less technically challenging, with a more straightforward movement pattern and fewer points of failure.
 However, both lifts demand dedication, focus, and consistent practice to achieve mastery and optimize performance.

-Here's a comparison of snatch vs. clean to understand better:
+Here's a comparison of snatch vs. clean to understand better

 Aspect |